<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 To show you how extreme this market is, our small team sold four homes at over twice the median price point in July (above $500k in San Antonio, and represents about 6% of our housing market), and even two of those homes had multiple offers on them!
 So, if you are PCSing into San Antonio, I advise having your pre-approval ready to go, and if you have just a few days to house hunt, put your top four choices on day one and get in to see them as quickly as possible.
 If you're interested in the home, submit an offer that day; if it's a well-priced home in good condition, there's a high probability it won't be available by day 3 of your house hunting trip.”

 Be prepared for a bidding war.
 MilitaryByOwner’s co-founder Sharon Gran points out that the low inventory coupled with lots of buyers trying to take advantage of the record-low interest rates creates the perfect storm for a bidding war.
-Some buyers are paying above asking price.
+Some buyers are paying above the asking price.

-With unemployment rates still on the rise, an unpredictable market, and societal unrest, we can expect to see more changes with the housing and mortgage markets.
+With unemployment rates still on the rise, an unpredictable market, and societal unrest, we can expect to see more changes in the housing and mortgage markets.
 But for now, home sales are still happening.
 And with mortgage rates sitting at record lows, if you can qualify for a loan, this might be a good time to buy.

 New Call-to-action